 4. Communicate your purpose and provide ways to give back

-A recent Forbes survey found that 64 percent of Millennials want to make the world a better place.
+Millennials are value-driven.
 These professionals are committed to finding a company that helps them achieve this goal.

 This characteristic aligns with many nurses who chose their profession to make a difference in patients’ lives.
 They seek to work for an organization that not only provides quality health care but also values employees.
 They want authentic leadership and established programs that give back to the community.

 One easy way to ensure Millennial nurses understand your company’s purpose is to print your core values on the back of all employee badges so they see them each time they clip them on for work.
-Talk about these values and how they can be further defined.
+Talk about these values and how they can be further defined as part of your employer branding.
 This will help employees feel they play a role in enhancing the company culture and fulfilling their mission to do good in the world.